 This bread recipe is dense and has a full-bodied flavor.
 You can slice it as thin or as thick as you desire.
-You can shape it into a loaf, or a round or a stick.
+You can shape it into a loaf, or spread it flat.
 Knead it, beat it, spank it and rub a little love into it!
 “Roll it, pat it, mark it with a B, Put it in the dehydrator just for me.”

 - Place the almonds into the food processor and chop until they reach a very small nugget size.
 Be careful that you don’t over process.
 You don’t want the almonds to release too much oil.
 Remove from food processor and place in a separate bowl.

 - No need to wash the food processor bowl – add the onion, garlic, sun-dried tomatoes, water and salt.
 Process until everything is well combined and broken down.